You are using an outdated browser. Please upgrade your browser to improve your experience.

 Volunteering in your community is a great way to get to know people who share your values.
 It can be an easy way to make new friends, learn new skills, and make a difference in your community.

-There are many different ways to volunteer, so there is sure to be something that interests you.
-Whether you are interested in volunteering at a local food bank or helping to clean up your local park, there are many ways to get involved and make a difference.
+Whether you'd like to volunteer at a local food bank or help clean up your local park, there are many ways to get involved.

 Learn a new skill

 There are many benefits to learning a new skill after age 50.
-One benefit is that it can help you to keep your mind sharp and stay mentally active.
-Additionally, learning a new skill can help you stay physically active, which is important for maintaining your overall health and well-being.
+One is that it can help to keep your mind sharp and stay mentally active.
+Learning a new skill can also help you stay physically active, which is important for maintaining your overall health and wellbeing.

-Importantly, it can also be a great way to meet new people and make new friends.
-Plenty of studies(www.sciencedirect.com opens in a new tab) have found that individuals can build a sense of community in an educational environment, helping to reduce isolation and increase cognitive learning.
+It can also be a great way to make new friends.
+Plenty of studies(www.sciencedirect.com opens in a new tab) have found that people can build a sense of community in an educational environment.
+And this can help lessen isolation and increase cognitive learning.

 More from SunLife

-It can be difficult to step out of your comfort zone, but we hope this article has helped give you a little more confidence when it comes to making friends after 50.
+It can be difficult to step out of your comfort zone.
+We hope this article has given you a little more confidence when it comes to making friends after 50.

-If you enjoyed this article, you might want to read some of our other articles giving friendly advice on life after 50, including:
+If you enjoyed this article, you might like our other guides on life after 50, including:

 The thoughts and opinions expressed in the page are those of the authors, intended to be informative, and do not necessarily reflect the official policy or position of SunLife.
 See our Terms of Use for more info.